Lower Saxony – Scotland

 5. DURING YOUR FELLOWSHIP

-Please inform ECAS immediately at: fellowship@ecas-academia.org or ECAS Academic Coordinator Karolina Michniewicz directly at: michniewicz@ecas-academia.org and we will do our best to find a solution.
+Please inform ECAS immediately at: fellowship@ecas-academia.org.
+We will do our best to find a solution.

 What happens if I cannot travel at the submitted and approved time and would like to postpone my stay?
-What if I have to cancel my research play completely?
+What if I have to cancel my research stay completely?

 What happens if my tandem partner is withdrawing from the programme?